ldd/gatsby-source-github-api/README.md

 ## Changelog

+- `v0.1.4`
+  - Add tests
+  - expose DEFAULT_QUERY by exporting it
 - `v0.1.3`
   - Change mediaType of exported node to be ignored by `gatsby-transformer-json`
   - prettify changelog of this file